oobabooga/text-generation-webui/07-‐-Additional-Tips.md

 ## DeepSpeed

-`DeepSpeed ZeRO-3` is an alternative offloading strategy for transformers models.
+`DeepSpeed ZeRO-3` is an alternative offloading strategy for full-precision (16-bit) transformers models.

 With this, I have been able to load a 6b model (GPT-J 6B) with less than 6GB of VRAM.
 The speed of text generation is very decent and much better than what would be accomplished with `--auto-devices --gpu-memory 6`.